schowdhuri/es5-style-guide/README.md

 ## Constructors

   - Assign methods to the prototype object, instead of overwriting the prototype with a new object.
-Overwriting the prototype makes inheritance impossible: by resetting the prototype you"ll overwrite the base!
+Overwriting the prototype makes inheritance impossible: by resetting the prototype you'll overwrite the base!

     ```javascript
     function Jedi() {